Political funding in Ireland: Public funding

 Under the Electoral Act 1997, a registered party is eligible for payments from the Central Fund in proportion to the percentage of total first-preference votes its candidates received at the previous general election.
 This is subject to a minimum threshold of two percent of the total first-preference votes.
-There was criticism of this after the 2019 Irish local elections when Renua Ireland received €250,000 despite losing its last remaining elected representatives.
+There was criticism of this after the 2019 Irish local elections when Renua received €250,000 despite losing its last remaining elected representatives.
 Small parties on the brink of the threshold have also exhorted supporters to turn out even in constituencies where their local candidate has no chance of winning a seat.

 Sources of revenue up until 2012

 Details about the sources of political funds prior to 2012 were rather scarce.
 Based on the information published for 1998 Murphy and Farrell contend that Fianna Fáil and Sinn Féin were the parties which received the highest amounts of private funding.
 Fianna Fáil reported €432,501 and Sinn Féin total donations of €230,000.
-Whereas the bulk of the former funds were contributed by the business sector (e.g. hoteliers, builders etc.), most of the latter came from U.S. donors(friends of Sinn Féin).
+Whereas the bulk of the former funds were contributed by the business sector (e.g. hoteliers, builders etc.), most of the latter came from U.S. donors (friends of Sinn Féin).
 The Labour Party was heavily reliant on contributions by the trade unions.